-7.3.
-Establishing a Folding Bicycle Lease Program
+7.3 Establishing a Folding Bicycle Lease Program

 Establishing a folding bicycle lease program is a very new development worldwide and pairing that with train service is a very recent event.
 Worldwide, folding bicycles and trains are shown to be the ideal compatible travel modes.
 Transit and train operators worldwide permit folding bicycles on their vehicles as luggage (the bicycles must be folded mode!) nearly without exception.
 Thus, the folded bicycle is a guarantee of travel to and from the train and permits the freedom to the customer of both modes of travel.
-Short of owning a folding bicycle and using it in conjunction with train travel (which the CCJPA is trying to encourage), a folding bicycle lease program could permit existing and new Capitol Corridor riders to use the Capitol Corridor with greater frequency and/or convenience and make use of the folding bicycle at one or both ends of their journey based on their particular need all without impacting the limited bicycle storage space on the train.
-In another means of use, a folding bicycle share program albeit with important differences to how a city-wide bicycle share program functions.
-High gasoline prices, congestion in urban centers, raised environmental awareness, and the experience of more and more people with folding bicycles and train travel has led at least one company to develop an innovative leasing system featuring their folding bicycles.
+Short of owning a folding bicycle and using it in conjunction with train travel (which the CCJPA is trying to encourage), a folding bicycle lease program could permit existing and

-That company, Brompton Dock is based in the UK.
-Not surprisingly, they feature the highly reputable Brompton Bicycle and are, as far as CCJPA is aware, the only supplier of this type of solution at this time.
+Brompton Bicycle and are, as far as CCJPA is aware, the only supplier of this type of solution at this time.
 Given there are no other known competitors in the market, CCJPA will base much of the solution description for this plan on the characteristics of the Brompton Dock with certain modifications to tailor the service to the Capitol Corridor route.

-Brompton Dock Function
+7.3.1 Brompton Dock Function